 EEG as a Window into the Future: Can Machine Learning Help Predict Neurological Problems?

 The TrueBrainConnect research project will start in early 2019.
-Using machine learning algorithms, the computer scientist Stefan Haufe wants to analyze EEG data and thus contribute to doctors being able to detect brain disorders, such as dementia, at
+Using machine learning algorithms, computer scientist Stefan Haufe wants to analyze EEG data and contribute to doctors being able to detect brain disorders, such as dementia, sooner.

 Aug 09, 2018

 Chronic diseases do not come out of the blue.
 Heart attacks usually have a lead time of many years before they occur.
 Even brain diseases such as dementia or Parkinson’s disease begin long before they manifest clinically.
 Especially in the case of diseases such as dementia that still cannot be practically treated, it could be of help in identifying people with an increased risk at an early stage, for example, enabling them to take preventative action or prepare their social environment.

 As yet, there are not any really good methods for such early detection.
 In fact, people with an increased risk of dementia can be identified using functional MRI scans.
 This is, however, too complex and much too expensive to be used as a mass application.
 Electroencephalography examinations, or EEG in short, i.e., electrical discharges using electrodes on the cranial bone, would be one alternative.
 These are, however, by no means as easy to interpret as MRI images